• Skip to primary navigation

 2. Nausea

 The next time you feel a bit nauseous, try some ginger.
 Chewing on the root can help to alleviate nausea and vomiting caused by a number of issues.
 With flu season coming up, some fresh ginger root is certainly something that you want to keep in your cupboards.
-It can help to treat upset stomach caused by the flu as well as motion sickness, surgery and has been used widely by cancer patients to treat the nausea that often accompanies chemotherapy.
-It also helps the digestive system to function properly by helping to better absorb food so if you are feeling a bit nauseous because you have eaten too much, chewing on a bit of ginger will help – keep this in mind for those large holiday meals.
+It can help to treat upset stomach caused by the flu as well as motion sickness, surgery, and has been used widely by cancer patients to treat the nausea that often accompanies chemotherapy.
+It also helps the digestive system to function properly by helping to better absorb food, so if you are feeling a bit nauseous because you have eaten too much, chewing on a bit of ginger will help – keep this in mind for those large holiday meals.

 3. Cold and Flu

 Ginger has been used for many years to help treat the common cold and flu.
 Studies have shown that steeping just 2 tablespoons of fresh ginger root in hot water and drinking it just two or three times each day will help to prevent the cold and flu.
-Instead of treating those symptoms when they appear, you can actually help to prevent yourself from experiencing them.
-Just drink the ginger tea a few times each day during cold and flu season and you may not even have to worry about feeling sick.
+Instead of treating those symptoms when they appear, you can actually help prevent yourself from experiencing them.
+Just drink the ginger tea a few times each day during cold and flu season, and you may not even have to worry about feeling sick.

 4. Immunity

 Ginger can help to strengthen your immune system, again helping you to fight off the cold and flu as well as other illnesses.
-Just a big of ginger every day can help to prevent stroke and heart attack because it helps to inhibit the fatty deposits that normally find their way into the arteries.
+Just a bit of ginger every day can help to prevent stroke and heart attack because it helps to inhibit the fatty deposits that normally find their way into the arteries.
 You can drink ginger tea or just add a bit of the spice to your meals several times each week and significantly reduce your risk of very serious diseases.

 5. Headaches